Triggering physical plasmoids in forming current sheets: conditions and diagnostics: Physical triggering conditions

-It must be emphasized that $\gamma$ as measured here is an effective growth rate, not the classical linear growth rate of a static Sweet-Parker current sheet.
-For a forming current sheet, the background equilibrium is itself time-dependent: the sheet thins, reaches a peak, and then relaxes on a timescale comparable to the instability growth time.
-As a result, there is no well-defined normal mode, and $\gamma$ reflects the integrated amplification of the perturbation over the finite lifetime of the unstable phase.
-This effective rate is the relevant quantity for comparison with the theoretical predictions of \citet{Comisso2017} and the numerical results of \citet{Huang2017}, as discussed in Section~\ref{sec:comparison}.
+The development of plasmoids for the case $t^* = 1.5$, $k_{\rm sup} = 32$ is illustrated in Figure~\ref{fig:plasmo_kmax32}, which shows $J^2$ in the current sheet region at $t = 1.8$ (plasmoids disrupting the sheet) and $t = 2.0$ (well-developed plasmoids), together with the power spectra $E_J(k)$ and $E_\omega(k)$ at $t = 1.9$.
 At $t = 1.8$, small-scale magnetic islands are already visible, disrupting the current sheet structure.
 By $t = 2.0$, a chain of well-separated plasmoids has formed.
-Crucially, the power spectra at $t = 1.9$ satisfy the convergence criterion, with the ratio $\max_k\{E_J(k)\}/E_J(k_{\max})$ slightly above $10$ for the current density and just at $10$ for the vorticity (marginally satisfied), confirming that these plasmoids are physical and not spurious.
+Crucially, the power spectra at $t = 1.9$ satisfy the convergence criterion, with the ratio $\max_k\{E_J(k)\}/E_J(k_{\max})$ slightly above 10 for the current density and just at 10 for the vorticity (marginally satisfied), confirming that these plasmoids are physical and not spurious.
 We note that the exact choice of time at which the spectra are evaluated has little influence on this conclusion; $t = 1.9$ is chosen as a time at which the magnetic islands are sufficiently well developed.
 The robustness of this conclusion will be further confirmed at higher resolution $N = 4096$ in Section~\ref{sec:spectral}.